instadeepai/Mava/OPTIONAL_INSTALL.md

    ```
    Then follow the on-screen instructions.

-   You might also need to download unrar:
+   You might also need to download unrar-free:
    ```
-   sudo apt-get install unrar
+   sudo apt-get install unrar-free
    ```